IBM/cp4waiops-samples/install-ai-manager/v321/readme.md

 # Installing Watson AIOps AI-Manager 3.2.1 on ROKS

-Here is a steps to install IBM Watson AIOps AI Manager 3.2.1 on ROKS by using scripts.
+Here are the steps to install IBM Watson AIOps AI Manager 3.2.1 on ROKS by using scripts.

-This document is based on the IBM Documentation https://www.ibm.com/docs/en/cloud-paks/cloud-pak-watson-aiops/3.2.1?topic=manager-starter-installation

 ## 1. Update Config file